 “Hi Steve and Carolyn,

-These are just a few of the many success stories that are attributed to the correct use of the electro-seismic well water survey technique.
+These are just a few of the many success stories that are attributed to the correct use of the seismoelectric well water survey technique.

 SGS continues to successfully locate well water sources in Southern California, Arizona, and throughout the Southwest, for clients who are in need of well water but do not wish to gamble on drilling a dry or low yield well.
 We currently enjoy repeat business with many satisfied clients.